department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 {End Information box}

- [H3] Is %% Applicant's First Name %% over the age of 65 and enrolled in of {link}[eligible for Medicare](https://www.hhs.gov/answers/medicare-and-medicaid/who-is-eligible-for-medicare/index.html)? (* Required) </summary>
+ [H3] Is %%Applicant's First Name%% enrolled in Medicare (* Required) </summary>

-- ( )  The applicant has Medicare {if checked add form 10-7959c to the Application submitted page}
+- ( ) %%applicant's name%% is enrolled in Medicare {if checked add form 10-7959c to the Application submitted page} {if checked add copy of Medicare card to the Application submitted page}
-- ( )  The applicant is eligible for Medicare {if checked add form 10-7959c to the Application submitted page}
+- ( ) %%applicant's name%% is under 65 but not eligible for Medicare  { if checked add documentation from the Social Security Administration that confirms you don’t qualify for Medicare }
-- ( )  The applicant doesn't have Medicare
+- ( ) %%applicant's name%% doesn't have Medicare

 { Buttons } Back / Continue

- [H3] Does %% Applicant's First Name %% have other health insurance? (* Required)  </summary>
+ [H3] Does %%applicant's name%% have other health insurance? (* Required)  </summary>

-- ( ) The applicant has other health insurance {if checked add form 10-7959c to the Application submitted page}
+- ( ) %%applicant's name%% has other health insurance {if checked add form 10-7959c to the Application submitted page} {if checked add copy of health insurance card to the Application submitted page}
-- ( ) The applicant doesn't other health insurance
+- ( ) %%applicant's name%% doesn't other health insurance

-{ Buttons } Back / Continue
+{ Buttons } Cancel adding applicant / Back / Continue